paulmharwood/theHound/README.md

-# the Hound
+# the Hound - AWS CFN converter

-The hound is a simple java application that aims to convert your YAML Cloudformation templates into useful README files.
+The hound is a simple java application that aims to convert your AWS YAML Cloudformation templates into useful README files.

 ## How does it work?
 This app parses the YAML template and works its way through the sections.
 It documents: